chenkenbio/SpliceBERT/README.md

 import torch
 from transformers import AutoTokenizer, AutoModel, AutoModelForMaskedLM, AutoModelForTokenClassification

-SPLICEBERT_PATH = "./SpliceBERT"
+SPLICEBERT_PATH = "/path/to/SpliceBERT/model"

 # load tokenizer
 tokenizer = AutoTokenizer.from_pretrained(SPLICEBERT_PATH)

 # prepare input sequence
-seq = "ACGTACGtacgtaCGt"  ## WARNING: this is just a demo.
-SpliceBERT may not work on sequences shorter than 64nt as it was trained on sequences of 64-1024nt in length seq = ' '.join(list(seq.upper().replace("U", "T"))) # add whitespace input_ids = tokenizer.encode(seq) # warning: a [CLS] and a [SEP] token will be added to the start and the end of seq input_ids = torch.as_tensor(input_ids) input_ids = input_ids.unsqueeze(0) # add batch dimension
+seq = "ACGUACGuacguaCGu"  ## WARNING: this is just a demo.
+SpliceBERT may not work on sequences shorter than 64nt as it was trained on sequences of 64-1024nt in length seq = ' '.join(list(seq.upper().replace("U", "T"))) # U -> T and add whitespace input_ids = tokenizer.encode(seq) # warning: a [CLS] and a [SEP] token will be added to the start and the end of seq input_ids = torch.as_tensor(input_ids) input_ids = input_ids.unsqueeze(0) # add batch dimension